liquity/dev/README.md

 - `packages/contracts/test/` - JS test suite for the system.
 Tests run in Mocha/Chai
 - `packages/contracts/gasTest/` - Non-assertive tests that return gas costs for Liquity operations under various scenarios
 - `packages/contracts/fuzzTests/` - Echidna tests, and naive "random operation" tests
-- `packages/contracts/migrations/` - contains Buidler script for deploying the smart contracts to the blockchain
+- `packages/contracts/migrations/` - contains Hardhat script for deploying the smart contracts to the blockchain
-- `packages/contracts/utils/` - external Buidler and node scripts - deployment helpers, gas calculators, etc
+- `packages/contracts/utils/` - external Hardhat and node scripts - deployment helpers, gas calculators, etc
 - `packages/contracts/mathProofs/` - core mathematical proofs of Liquity properties, and a derivation of the scalable Stability Pool staking formula

-Backend development is done in the Hardhat framework, and allows Liquity to be deployed on the Buidler EVM network for fast compilation and test execution.
+Backend development is done in the Hardhat framework, and allows Liquity to be deployed on the Hardhat EVM network for fast compilation and test execution.

 ### Branches